Westfield insurance review 2023

 Westfield home insurance discounts

-Westfield home insurance does not advertise specific home insurance discounts on its website, but instead offers preferred options when you bundle home and auto.
-You can work with an agent to develop a plan that offers personalized plans and coverage based on the vehicles and properties that you own.
+Homeowners shopping for cheap home insurance often turn to discounts as a way to lower their premiums.
+Westfield does not advertise specific home insurance discounts on its website, but instead offers preferred options when you bundle home and auto.
+If you’re interested in Westfield home insurance, you can work with an agent to learn what savings opportunities might be available to you.

 Other Westfield perks worth considering

-If you live in Westfield’s territory, you may want to consider the company based on the following perks:
+If you live in a state where Westfield writes policies, you may want to consider the company based on the following perks:

 - Agribusiness coverage: Westfield has a complete suite of agribusiness coverage types, including coverage for farming, wholesalers, processors and services.

-- Surety bonds with full-service and competitive rates: Westfield offers surety bonds in 50 states.
+- Surety bonds: Westfield offers surety bonds in all 50 states.
 Surety bonds are financial products that oblige the purchaser to pay the principal in accordance with the bond’s terms.

 - Closing the Gap podcast: The first-ever podcast for insurance agents, Closing the Gap focuses on actionable tools that agents can use to overcome industry pain points.

-- Mobile app: Westfield has a mobile app.
-However, it only allows customers to take and submit photos for auto insurance claims.
+- Westfield PhotoQuote: The only mobile app that Westfield offers allows customers to take and submit photos for auto insurance claims.
+Unfortunately, it doesn’t provide any policy management tools.

 This Westfield Insurance review would not be complete without a discussion of the company’s social responsibility.
-Westfield runs Project SEARCH, a program that helps young adults with disabilities develop the skills they need to work important jobs in their communities.
-Westfield also operates a Small Business Spotlight that sheds light on local fixtures.
+Westfield runs Project SEARCH, a program that helps young adults with disabilities develop the skills they need to find employment in their communities.
 The company also operates employee resource groups for women, members of the LGBTQ+ community, people of color, persons with disabilities and more.
+Finally, Westfield partners with various nonprofits in the realms of safety, disaster recovery and family assistance.

-- State Farm: State Farm is consistently one of the highest rated insurance companies on the market.
+State Farm is consistently one of the highest-rated insurance companies on the market.
 The company offers a network of local agents, a top-notch mobile app and a wide range of coverage options that are available nearly nationwide.
+However, while State Farm does offer farm coverage, it may not be as robust as Westfield’s.
+If you’re interested in a farm or agribusiness policy, Westfield might be the better fit.

-- USAA: If you’re a member of the U.S. military, a veteran or a qualifying family member, you may want to check out USAA, which offers certain features specifically tailored to military families.
+If you’re a member of the U.S. military, a veteran or a qualifying family member, you may want to check out USAA, which offers certain features specifically tailored to military families.
+The company consistently earns high marks for customer satisfaction, although it doesn’t qualify for official ranking with J.D.
+Power.
+Because of USAA’s strict eligibility requirements, this won’t be an option if you aren't affiliated with the military, so you might still want quotes from Westfield and other companies.

-- Travelers: If you like Westfield’s agribusiness insurance options but don’t want to purchase a policy from the company, you may want to consider Travelers.
+If you like Westfield’s agribusiness insurance options but don’t want to purchase a policy from the company, you may want to consider Travelers.
 Travelers offers agribusiness coverage alongside home and auto insurance.
+Travelers advertises several endorsements and discounts for both home and auto, which could be appealing if you want to personalize your policy.
+Travelers does have below-average auto claims satisfaction and home claims satisfaction according to J.D.
+Power, though, so keep that in mind if you’re getting quotes.

 - $100,000 bodily injury liability per person